apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

 ## Upgrade and Compatibility

+### Client Server Protocol

 If a newer client is talking to an older server, it could call the new atomic API but the server will ignore it without error.
-This is the case for any API change.

-There are no changes to protobuf methods.
+The client server versioning framework can be used to avoid this problem.

+No new protobuf messages are needed and hence no new Client to OM APIs as the existing APIs are used with an additional parameter.

 A single extra field is added to the KeyArgs object, which is passed from the client to OM on key open and commit.
 This is a new field, so it will be null if not set, and the server will ignore it if it does not expect it.

+### Disk Layout

 A single extra field is added to the OMKeyInfo object which is stored in the openKey table.
 This is a new field, so it will be null if not set, and the server will ignore it if it does not expect it.

-There should be not impact on upgrade / downgrade with the new field added in this way.
+There should be no impact on upgrade / downgrade with the new field added in this way.

 ## Other Storage Systems